anyanagpal4/MPCP-Intern-Project/Anya Project/eye_tracking_project/README.md

 ## Known Limitations

 - Threshold may need tuning depending on camera angle/lighting and individual face geometry.
-- “NO FACE” simply means Face Mesh didn’t detect a face in the current frame.
+- “NO FACE” simply means the program didn’t detect a face in the current frame.